How the idea to walk through Britain came about

 And the encounters really made this walk worthwhile.
 I enjoyed hearing from Brexiteers why they wanted to leave the EU.
 In the north of England I was mesmerised by the genuine friendliness of the people.
 The three Angolan geology students in Durness (near Cape Wrath) were the only three black boys in the village and felt, they told me, stared at.
 I tried to engage with as many people as possible, which was a hard thing to do on a long, lonely walk.

 I went home two days after reaching Cape Wrath on July 15th and started writing the book.
 It’s not easy to write a book in your second language.
 English is an acquired language – my native tongue is Dutch.
 Thank goodness I have a great editor in the US who can handle my writing and make it shine.

 A book requires choices – the story needs to flow.
 One thing I had to consider was that this book is de facto based on The Road To Little Dribbling by Bill Bryson.
 I didn’t want to attempt to write like him because that’s what people might expect.
 No. Instead, I wanted In Britain: The Long Path To Cape Wrath to be a smooth walking story, a look at the UK through Dutch eyes.

 I went through hundreds of Google searches to ensure that nobody else had walked the entire Bryson Line before.
 Nobody had claimed to have done it before me.
-I’ll claim it then.
-Somebody has to.

 The book about my walk, In Britain: The Long Path To Cape Wrath, is available worldwide in several formats.
 I’ve listed all versions below; each version is a link.